London Buses route 149

 London Buses route 149 is a Transport for London contracted bus route in London, England.
-Running between Edmonton Green and London Bridge, it is operated by Arriva London.
+Running between Edmonton Green and London Bridge bus stations, it is operated by Arriva London.

 History

 Route 149 was introduced in 1961 to replace trolleybus route 649 between Waltham Cross and Liverpool Street station.
 In 1968 it was extended on weekdays to Victoria with some peak hour journeys extended from Waltham Cross to Flamstead End via Cheshunt.
 In 1970 the route was withdrawn north of Ponders End and in 1971 back to Edmonton, although a few peak hour journeys continued to serve Ponders End.
 Seven years later route 149 was re-extended to Ponders End at all times.